-- b.
+b.
 Professional Achievement/POST Premium.
 Bargaining unit members who possess an intermediate POST certificate shall, upon presenting documentation to the Department, receive a premium of four (4.0%) percent of their base rate of pay.
 Professional achievement pay shall be paid commencing with the first pay period following said presentation.
-Employees who possess an advanced POST certificate shall, upon presentation to the Department, receive a premium of six (6.0%) percent of their base rate of pay.
-Deputies hired prior to 1975 shall be entitled to receive either premium if (s)he has met the equivalent standard for either certificate.
-This payment shall not be considered "regular" pay for purposes of overtime. - 141. c.
-Longevity Pay.
+Employees who possess an advanced POST certificate shall, upon presentation to the Department, receive a premium of six and a half percent (6.5%) of their base rate of pay.
+Deputies hired prior to 1975 shall be entitled to receive either premium if they have met the equivalent standard for either certificate.
+This payment shall not be considered "regular" pay for purposes of overtime.

-(i.)
-Members hired by the Department on or before June 30, 2014 shall receive two percent (2%) longevity pay upon completion of more than five (5) years of service as a sworn member of the Department.

-(ii.)
-Members hired by the Department on or after July 1, 2014 who have completed eighteen (18) years of service as a sworn member of the Department shall receive two percent (2%) longevity pay.
+- 154. c.
+Longevity Pay. - 155. (i.)
+Members hired by the Department on or before June 30, 2014 shall receive two percent (2%) longevity pay upon completion of more than five (5) years of service as a sworn member of the Department. - 156. (ii.)
+Members hired by the Department on or after July 1, 2014 who have completed eighteen (18) years of service as a sworn member of the Department shall receive two percent (2%) longevity pay. - 157. (iii.)

-(iii.)
 Longevity pay shall be included for purposes of retirement benefit calculations and contributions.